tadiwanashe-EH12/tadiwanashe-EH12/README.md

 Pursuing my 3rd year in IT with a passion for web development, software engineering, ML and AI.

-Learning by building projects to solve real-world problems through innovation.
+Learning by building projects to solve real-world problems innovatively.

 Actively seeking an internship to grow my skills.